Gruber

 Migrations

-Migrations are another Gruber primitive for safely transitioning between states of your application.
+Migrations are Gruber primitive for safely transitioning between states of your application.

-Migrations are a directory of JavaScript files that are designed to be run in alphabetical order.
-A migration is made up of an "up" and "down" function, one to do the change, one to undo it.
-Each migration will only be ran once, so you don't try to create the same table twice.
+They are a directory of JavaScript files that are designed to be run in alphabetical order.
+Each migration is made up of an "up" and "down" function, one to perform the change, one to reverse it.
+Migrations will only be ran once, so you don't try to create the same table twice.

 First, lets create a migration, migrations/001-add-people.js: